 Dr. Jason A. Heppler, Research Director

 Jason A. Heppler is the Senior Web Developer at the Roy Rosenzweig Center for History and New Media and a member of the Department of History and Art History at George Mason University.
 He earned his B.A. in History from South Dakota State University, and M.A. and Ph.D. in History from the University of Nebraska-Lincoln.
 Before joining UNO in January 2017, he worked as a digital historian at Stanford University for four years.
 While at Stanford, he collaborated with faculty and students on various projects involving archival digitization and metadata collection, data visualization, spatial history, and software development.

-A historian of the North American West with a particular interest in suburbanization, politics and political culture, environmental history, and urban history, he is completing his first book Suburban by Nature: Silicon Valley and the Transformation of American Environmental Politics under contract with the University of Oklahoma Press.
+A historian of the North American West with a particular interest in suburbanization, politics and political culture, environmental history, and urban history, he is completing his first book The Nature of the Valley: Silicon Valley and the Transformation of American Environmental Politics under contract with the University of Oklahoma Press.
 His work explores the postwar growth of the region and the ways that urban growth not only led to ecological disaster but introduced social inequality.
 While Silicon Valley's high-tech companies were imagined as a clean and green alternative to the Rust Belt, the growth, manufacturing, and economic activity introduced challenges to the region's wildlife and its residents.